Cozy Peach Kitchen

 Broccoli in a creamy sauce in a gray skillet.

-We also add shredded cheddar into the sauce which helps to thicken it further, just like with mac and cheese.
+We also add shredded cheddar into the sauce which helps to thicken it further, just like with gouda mac and cheese.

 Broccoli cheddar filling in a gray skillet.